-Haaland, Gavi, Benzema and the players with release clauses in their contracts
+Haaland, Benzema and the players with release clauses in their contracts

-As the likes of Cristiano Ronaldo and Harry Kane have found out over recent seasons, it's not always possible for football players to get the transfer they desire if they don't have a release clause in their contract, no matter how much they desire the move.
+As the likes of Cristiano Ronaldo and Harry Kane have found out in the past few years, it's not always possible for football players to force a transfer away if they don't have a release clause in their contract, no matter how much they desire the move.

 Kane was keen to join Manchester City in 2021 but his current club Tottenham Hotspur held firm.
-With no buyout clause the England striker struggled to force through a move, with Spurs pricing him out of a transfer to Pep Guardiola's side.
+With no buyout clause, the England international struggled to force through a move, with Spurs pricing him out of a transfer to Pep Guardiola's side.
 One year later, Man City signed Erling Haaland instead to rule out any future pursuit of Kane.

 Ronaldo, meanwhile, was desperate to force a move away from Man United in 2022 after they failed to qualify for the Champions League.

 Atletico Madrid, Napoli and Sporting Lisbon were among the clubs unable to prise the player away from Old Trafford, with no exit clause in the Portugal great’s deal, prompting Ronaldo to burn his bridges with an explosive interview and have his deal terminated with United.
 He joined Al-Nassr, rather than the Champions League club he wanted.

 Increasingly, high-profile players are negotiating minimum fee release clauses in the contracts they sign with clubs, and ensuring they are set at realistic levels.

-Such a step ensures that if a team trying to buy a player pays the required transfer fee – which in some cases may only be triggered on or after a certain date - they will automatically have that offer accepted, and then begin negotiating personal terms.
+Such a step ensures that if a team trying to buy a player coughs up the required transfer fee – which in some cases may only be triggered on or after a certain date - they will automatically have that offer accepted, and then begin negotiating personal terms.

 It is a step that often appeals to younger players.
 For example, they may join a top-flight club and hope to perform well enough to secure a move to even bigger teams like Barcelona, Real Madrid, Liverpool, Chelsea, Man City and Man Utd if they perform well enough.